Tonislava/xray-cloud-mig/README.md

 ## Auxiliary Files
-xray_variables.py - Contains some global information that is then use in scripts.
-It includes :
+xray_variables.py - Contains some global information that is then used in scripts.
+This includes :

 - credentials
 - urls